Scott Feldman: Chicago Cubs (2013)

 On November 27, 2012, Feldman signed a one-year deal with the Chicago Cubs worth $6 million with a possible $1 million in additional incentives.
 General Manager Jed Hoyer indicated that the team planned to use him as a starter.
 On May 24, 2013, Feldman hit his first career home run off of Cincinnati Reds pitcher Bronson Arroyo.
-He was 7-6 with a 3.46 ERA for the Cubs until he was traded mid-season.
+He was 7–6 with a 3.46 ERA for the Cubs until he was traded mid-season.

 Baltimore Orioles (2013)

 On July 2, 2013, Feldman and Steve Clevenger were traded to the Baltimore Orioles for pitchers Jake Arrieta and Pedro Strop.
 There, Feldman reunited with his first big league manager, Buck Showalter.
 His first start was on July 3, 2013, against the Chicago White Sox, a game the Orioles won 4–2 although Feldman did not get the decision.
 Feldman had his best start as an Oriole August 18, and was borderline dominant the entire outing.
 Through his first six innings, Feldman had allowed just two hits, while not allowing a single run to score.
 The Orioles took the victory 7–2 against the Rockies.
 He improved upon that outing by tossing the first complete game shutout of his career on September 6, holding the White Sox to 5 hits.

 He finished the season with a combined 12–12 win–loss record and 3.86 ERA in 30 starts that included one shutout.
 He allowed only a .234 opponent's batting average, tied for 10th-best in the Major Leagues among righty pitchers, and a .207 average with two outs.
 After falling behind batters 2–0, he held them to a .131 average, the lowest in the Major Leagues.
+He became a free agent following the season.

 Houston Astros (2014–2016)

-Feldman signed a three-year, $30 million contract with the Houston Astros after the 2013 season.
+On December 6, 2013, Feldman signed a three-year, $30 million contract with the Houston Astros.

 He was the Astros' opening day starter, and beat the New York Yankees by blanking them into the seventh inning.
 On August 30, 2014, Feldman threw a 3-hit shutout against the Texas Rangers, giving up just 1 walk while striking 5.
 The Astros went on to win 2–0, winning the Silver Boot for the club for the first time since 2006.

 For the season, he was 8–12 with a 3.74 ERA (the lowest over a full season in his career), in 29 starts (tied for the club lead).
 He was tied for sixth in the AL in complete games (2).
 He threw the highest percentage of curveballs among all Major League pitchers (28.9%), ahead of Sonny Gray.
 At 6'7, Feldman was the third-tallest pitcher in Astros history behind Randy Johnson (6' 10") and J. R. Richard (6' 8").
 He received the Astros 2014 Darryl Kile Good Guy Award, voted by the Houston Chapter of the Baseball Writers' Association of America.
 After a successful 2014 season, Feldman struggled in 2015 and in 2016, the latter having him sent to the bullpen by the Astros.